Cray-HPE/docs-csm/operations/network/customer_accessible_networks/CHN_BGP_control_plane_over_CMN.md

 ## Summary

 In a typical CHN configuration BGP peering is done over the CHN.
 This means that the BGP control plane packets are sent over the High speed network on the CHN.
-In some cases, admins may want to use the CMN as the BGP control plane.
+In some cases, administrators may want to use the CMN as the BGP control plane.

 The following example shows how to move the BGP control plane from the CHN to the CMN.
 Currently, the MetalLB configuration will not persist through CSM upgrades.

-### Edge Router Configuration
+## Edge router configuration

 CANU `1.6.21` can generate this configuration for Arista Edge Routers.